WIC-FMNP, EBT & MARKET MATCH MAKE FRESH FOOD AFFORDABLE

 PCFMA's farmers' markets accept WIC-FMNP coupons for families, seniors, and CalFresh-EBT.
 If you receive WIC-FMNP you can spend it with any of the farmers in a PCFMA farmers' market just like cash.
 To use your CalFresh-EBT benefits, visit the farmers' market information booth and talk to the Market Manager or helpful volunteer.
 While you are there, ask about how Market Match can help stretch your food dollars even further.

-DOUBLE YOUR CALFRESH/EBT DOLLARS W/ MARKET MATCH!
+DOUBLE YOUR CALFRESH/EBT DOLLARS WITH MARKET MATCH!

-- Visit your PCFMA farmers’ market Info Booth.
+1. Visit your farmers’ market Information Booth.

 By helping to stretch the CalFresh safety net benefits, Market Match makes it easier to choose fruits and veggies over processed foods.
-At the same time you’re directly supporting our Northern and Central California family farms and their businesses for a healthy local food system.
+At the same time, you’re directly supporting our Northern and Central California family farms and their businesses for a healthy local food system.
 Thank you!

-The California Market Match Consortium is managed by the Ecology Center, Market Match is available at farmers’ markets throughout the Bay Area and state of California.
+The California Market Match Consortium is managed by the Ecology Center, Market Match is available at farmers’ markets throughout the Bay Area and the state of California.
 Each market has its own distinct tokens and may have a different matching amount.
 Market Match is made possible through a grant from the USDA Food Insecurity Nutrition Incentive program and philanthropic efforts.